shreyas23dev/shreyas23dev/README.md

 # 👋 Hey there, Shreyas here!!

-### 🐧 Just a Coder, Linux Buff, and Server Whisperer.
+### 🐧 Just a NOOb Coder, Linux Buff, and Server Whisperer.

 ---